calebomondi/attendeez-main/README.md

-# ATTENDEEZ
-## Automated Class Attendance Sign In Using QR Codes
+# ATTENDEEZ: Automated Class Attendance Sign In Using QR Codes